-Why picking the right cloud service really does matter
+Why picking the right cloud services provider really does matter?

 As a consequence, both companies and individuals are advised to spend a considerable amount of time examining the full scope of their needs before selecting a cloud service provider.
 Only when these needs are known can the focus be switched to finding the best cloud provider for the job.